• Skip to main content

 so you can see the difference the dark wax makes.

-It really is that easy to revitalize an antique wooden box!
+It really is that easy to restore an antique wooden box!

 Blessings~